Data Analysis & Visualization MANAGER, SCHOOL SUPPORT AND ACCOUNTABILITY

 Responsible for maintaining the operational and transactional responsibilities of the department.
 Manages the coordination of day to day activities of a specific business function.
 Primary emphasis is achieving results by building engagement and empowering their teams.
 May have exposure for district wide initiatives.

-Responsible for driving the vision and delivery of annual federal, state, and internal accountability systems, including the School Performance Framework (SPF), Unified Improvement Plans (UIPs), transcripts and course codes.
+Responsible for driving the vision and delivery of annual federal, state, and internal accountability systems, including the School Performance Framework (SPF), Supplemental School Dashboard, transcripts and course codes.

 – Build and maintain strong relationships with the Colorado Department of Education and accountability partners to understand state and federal accountability requirements.
 Build District and school capacity around local, state, and federal accountability measures through direct collaboration with other district departments.
-Collaborate with District departments to support district leadership, network staff, and school leadership regarding the development, implementation, and monitoring of the Unified Improvement Plans (UIPs).
+Collaborate with District departments to consult with district leadership and network staff regarding the development, implementation, and monitoring of the District Unified Improvement Plans.

 – Lead specialists who work directly with schools to develop, implement, communicate, and train staff on policies and consistent processes and procedures regarding transcripts, records, and scheduling to ensure students are on track to graduate and fully understand graduation requirements.
 Direct the work of the School Support Team (Transcripts) and provide direct feedback to district leadership on grading and course policy that impacts student transcripts and grades.